Getty Images

 DNS name resolution content, such as type and class

-Wireshark does a great job of displaying data exactly as you'd expect to find it in the TCP/IP model.
+Wireshark can display data exactly as you'd expect to find it in the TCP/IP model.

-Challenge: Can you relate the content of the captured packet to the seven layers of the OSI model?
-Each of the layers is represented in the captured information.
+Can you relate the content of the captured packet to the seven layers of the OSI model?
+Each layer is represented in the captured information.

 The header information in the capture helps confirm that addresses, ports and other settings meet expectations.
-Such captures tell what is happening on the network, not what should be happening.
+Such captures tell what is happening on the network, rather than what should be happening.

 Interpret payload information